-The Castle of Guimarães is a traditional-looking castle that is fun to walk around and it’s worth touring the next door Palace of the Dukes of Braganza.
-Wander around the historic center and enjoy the beautiful architecture and small-town Portugal life.
+The Castle of Guimarães is a traditional-looking castle that is fun to walk around, and it’s worth touring the next-door Palace of the Dukes of Braganza.
+Enjoy the historic center and the beautiful architecture and small-town Portugal life.

 Head up Penha Mountain in the cable car to the Sanctuary of Penha.
 Though the sanctuary is quite simple and modern, this area has some amazing views of Guimarães and the surrounding areas.

 You May Also Like The Birthplace of Portugal—Guimarães